angelicacodes/phase_2_project_chicago-sf-seattle-ds-082420/README.md

 Stakeholders in King County, WA have requested statistical analysis to validate several claims about housing prices in the most recent full calendar year, 2019.

-Six of the claims can be addressed directly with the three datasets (from the King County Department of Assessments) described later in this document:
+These claims can be addressed directly with the three datasets (from the King County Department of Assessments) described later in this document:

 1. Higher square footage increases home sale price
 2. Having a porch increases home sale price